 Why Not Pay the Full Price to Participate in Growth?

 I remarked earlier that growth is uncertain.
-I will add to this by saying that it is virtually certain that growth will slow and disappear at some point in the future (every business goes through a life cycle).
+I will add to this by saying that it is virtually certain that growth will slow and disappear at some point in the future (see: company life cycle).
 The only question that remains is when.
 Will it be 2 years from now, or will it be 20 years from now?
 And how will the company react to this situation?
 Will it continue to add to its product/service portfolio and find new growth areas?
 Or will it enter a steady state of no growth, cash generating business and be happy?
 And finally, is the growth value enhancing or value destroying?

 My main contention is that not only we can’t be sure of the answers to these questions, there is really no need to.
 The price is missing a Google or Microsoft out of the 100 other losers we picked for growth.
 Alternative is value investing that gives better odds of success and is less risky as it is based in tangible information that we have today, and not some nebulous growth projections.